antrgngn/capstone/README.md

 ## Project Overview
 This research project aims to develop a comprehensive fashion dataset designed to enable robust causal inference research by addressing critical methodological limitations in contemporary fashion studies.

+The GitHub repository includes source code for sentiment analysis, the dataset (so far 2 houses), and a comprehensive codebook detailing the varaibles.

 ## Research Motivation
 Traditional fashion research often suffers from:
 - Fragmented data sources